-El Greco (1541-1614) is considered to be one of the most prominent artists of the Spanish Renaissance, even though he was actually born in Greece.
-His real name was Doménikos Theotokópoulos and his nickname was a reference to the place he came from.
+El Greco (1541-1614) is considered to be one of the most prominent artists of the Spanish Renaissance, even though he was born in Greece.
+The real name of this Greek painter was Doménikos Theotokópoulos and his nickname was a reference to the place he came from.

 This place was the Kingdom of Candia, which is today known as Crete, one of the islands in Greece.
 This island had been part of the Republic of Venice since the year 1212.

 He was born on October 1, 1541, in a Byzantine chapel in a village called Fodele, also referred to as “Candia” which is modern-day Heraklion, the capital and largest city on Crete.

 2. He was influenced by both east and west in his early years